-As illustrated in Figure 5, there are three important components in risk analysis: 1) hazards; 2) vulnerability; and 3) elements-at-risk (Van Westen et al., 2008).
+As illustrated in Figure 1.4, there are three important components in risk analysis: 1) hazards; 2) vulnerability; and elements-at-risk 3) (Van Westen et al., 2008).
 They are characterized by both spatial and non-spatial attributes.
-Hazards are characterized by their temporal probability and intensity, derived from frequency-magnitude analysis.
+Hazards are characterized by their temporal probability and derived intensity, from frequency-magnitude analysis.
 Intensity expresses the severity of the hazard, for example water depth, flow velocity, and duration in the case of flooding.
-The hazard component in the equation actually refers to the probability of occurrence of a hazardous phenomenon with a given intensity within a specified period of time (e.g., annual probability).
-Hazards also have an important spatial component, both related to the initiation of the hazard (e.g., a volcano) and the spreading of the hazardous phenomena (e.g., the areas affected by volcanic products such as lava flows) (Van Westen, 2009).
+The hazard component in the equation actually refers to the probability of occurrence of a hazardous phenomenon with a given intensity within a specified period of time (e.g., probability). annual lements-at-risk or "assets" are the population, properties, economic activities, including public services, or any other defined values exposed to hazards in a given area (UN-ISDR, 2004).
+Elements-at-risk also have spatial and non-spatial characteristics.
+There are many different types of elements-at-risk and they can be classified in various ways (see Section 4.1).
+The way in which the amount of the elements-at-risk is characterized (e.g., as number of buildings, number of people, economic value, or qualitative rating according to their importance) also defines the way in which the risk is presented.
+The interaction of elements-at-risk and hazard defines the exposure and the vulnerability of the elements-at-risk.
+Exposure indicates the degree to which the elements-at-risk are actually located in an area affected by a particular hazard.
+The spatial interaction between the elements-at-risk and the hazard footprints are depicted in a GIS by map overlaying of the hazard map with the elements-at-risk map (Van Westen, 2009).

-Figure 4: Risk Management framework
+Figure 1.4: Risk Management framework